aniket0112/twolinkman/README.md

 * Open a terminal and type ```roslaunch twolinkman twolinkman_gazebo.launch```.
 A Gazebo world should be loaded with a two link manipulator at the center.
 Minimize this terminal.
 * Open another terminal and type ```roslaunch twolinkman twolinkman_control.launch```.
 After several logging prints, the logging should stop at ```Started controllers: joint_state_controller, rear_joint_effort_controller, front_joint_effort_controller```.
 Minimize this terminal.
 * Open another terminal and type ```rostopic pub /twolinkman/front_joint_effort_controller/command std_msgs/Float64 "data: 1.0"```.
 This should move the front link of the two link manipulator in Gazebo world.
 Similarly try to change values of the topics by using ```rostopic pub``` and monitor angles using ```rostopic echo```
 *NOTE* : If anything is logged in red color while running any of the above commands, there has been some error.
 Contact collaborators in such case with the log messages.

+### Python interface
+* Navigate to Python directory in the repository and open a terminal.
+* Type python roslauncher.py.
+The same world should be spawned in Gazebo as twolinkman_gazebo.launch file.
+Minimize the terminal
+* Open a new terminal at same location and type python main.py.
+Logging as in twolinkman_control.launch file will be printed, followed by the Gazebo model which will move to desired joint angles and plotting a graph of current and desired joint angles.
+* Feel free to look into main.py to change setpoints, gains, frequencies or complete controller.
+NOTE : While running the python files, module import errors may occur.
+Keep installing the missing modules using pip.
+If the problem persists, contact collaborators.

+## Making dataset
+* If the setup has passed the tests mentioned in the above section, you can start collecting dataset for your manipulator model.
+* Run the ```roslauncher.py``` and ```main.py``` scripts.
+The ```main.py``` scripts ends with a prompt requiring input of angle setpoints.
+Enter angles and the plotting will show the reponse along with performance measurements.
+* The prompt pops up every 3 seconds.
+* The dynamic reconfiguration of PID parameters can be done using ```rqt```.
+* Open a new terminal and type ```rqt```.
+* From the menu bar, go to ```Plugins > Configuration > Dynamic Reconfigure```
+* Select the controller which you want to tune and adjust PID parameters by typing in the textbox or scrolling the bars and press Enter.
+* This enables live PID tuning during simulation of the manipulator.

+*NOTE*: A more user friendly interface is under development.

 ## Built with
 * [SolidWorks](http://www.solidworks.in/Default.htm) - 3D CAD model